Celebrate with an Effortless Mango Mimosa: From Brunch to Big Moments

 Tips

-Need to know what champagne to buy?
+Don’t know which champagne to buy?
 I am not a champagne connoisseur.
 I’ve tried expensive champagnes like Dom Pérignon, Jouet, and Veuve Clicquot.
-But I tend to stay under $15 a bottle to create a champagne cocktail.
+But I tend to keep it under $15 a bottle for a champagne cocktail.
 Sweet champagnes are my preference, but until recently, I didn’t know that Brut meant unsweet and Extra Dry sweet.
 As you can see from the photo, I settled on Korbel Extra Dry.

 When choosing mango nectar, opt for a thicker nectar.
 This provides the best mango flavor when combined with the champagne.